-Trudeau vows to to do ‘whatever it takes’ during pandemic
+Trudeau says Canada is in a second COVID-19 wave

+Trudeau urged Canadians to keep wearing masks and to download the government’s COVID-app that lets a person know if they’ve come in close contact with someone who has tested positive.

+“Together, we have the power to get this second wave under control,” he said.

-TORONTO (AP) — Canadian Prime Minister Justin Trudeau’s government said Wednesday it will do “whatever it takes” to support the economy during the coronavirus pandemic as it presented the government’s priorities for a new session of Parliament.
+Trudeau said his government will do “whatever it takes” to support Canadians and the economy during the pandemic as his Liberal government presented the government’s priorities for a new session of Parliament in a speech earlier Wednesday.

 If the three main opposition parties vote against the speech, which was formally delivered by Governor General Julie Payette, an election would be triggered.
 But at least one is expected to support the speech.